 "Gimme a break."
 Nope, not a cookie.
 It's a Kit Kat bar.
 A white chocolate one.
 I flipped it over and this is the back of the candy bar - I very lightly brushed blue food coloring on it with a paper towel and went to town with sprinkles and icing.
 The moon is a Necco wafer and I added Santa and his reindeer with an edible marker.

-Please watch my video of my desserts!
+Also, please watch my video of my desserts!
 Merry Christmas to you all!